-I. Department/Program Mission 2 II.
-Department and Program Description & Data 3 III.
-Curriculum 12 IV.
+I. Department/Program Mission 2

+II.
+Department and Program Description & Data 3

+III.
+Curriculum.....
+11

+IV.
 Student Learning Outcomes.....
+14

-Error!
-Bookmark not defined.
-V. Departmental Engagement 17 VI.
+V. Departmental Engagement.....
+15

+VI.
 Professional Development.....
+17

-19 VII.
-Support Services 21 VIII.
+VII.
+Support Services.....
+19

+VIII.
 Career and Technical Education Programs.....
+23

-26 IX.
-Resource Planning: Personnel, Technology, Facilities, and Budget.....
-36 X. Final Summary of Goals, Commitments to Action, and Resource Requests Error!
-Bookmark not defined.
+IX.
+Resource Planning: Personnel, Technology, Facilities, and Budget 32

+X. Final Summary of Goals, Commitments to Action, and Resource Requests 35

 I. Department/Program Mission 1.
 State the department name and everyone who participated in creating the comprehensive program plan.
 Business and Social Sciences-Business Department Glenn J. Violett and John Mummert, Dean 2.
 State the program's mission.
 If you don't have one, create one.
-Foothill College's Business Department prepares students with the business skills and leadership qualities necessary to compete in the global market in the 21 st Century.
-Our goal is to integrate entrepreneurship across the Foothill curriculum, and to provide all students with the resources to succeed in business, whether for transfer, AA degree, Certificate, Professional and Workforce Development 3.
-Explain how the program/department mission is aligned with the college mission ?
+The Foothill Business Department aims to educate students for career and transfer by developing their business skills and leadership qualities needed to compete in the global market for the 21st Century.
+Our goal is to integrate entrepreneurship across the curriculum, and provide students and the community with resources to succeed in business.
+3. Explain how the program/department mission is aligned with the college mission ?
 The Business Department is here to develop and involve our students through basic business writing skills, career preparation, lifelong learning, or transfer, and as a member to the Foothill College Community we are dedicated to the achievement of learning and to the success of our students.
-Our Business Department developed the Foothill Entrepreneur Center out of the need for our students to better understand the entrepreneurship mindset and innovation which is an essential need to be better prepared for transfer and career development.
+Our Business Department developed the Foothill Entrepreneur Center out of the need for our students to better understand entrepreneurship and innovation which is an essential mindset one needs to be better prepared for transfer and career development.

 II.
-Department and Program Description & Data 1.
-What are your hours of operation?
+Department and Program Description & Data

+1. What are your hours of operation?
 Our offices open at: 8:00 am - 9:00 pm.
 Closed for Lunch: No <input checked="" type="checkbox"/> or Yes <input type="checkbox"/> If yes, when: Our offices closed at: Christmas and New Years Day.
 2. What types of classes do you offer, at what locations, and at what times?
-Times offered: <input checked="" type="checkbox"/> Morning (6AM-12PM) <input checked="" type="checkbox"/> Afternoon (12PM-4PM) <input checked="" type="checkbox"/> Evening (4PM-10PM) Locations offered: <input checked="" type="checkbox"/> FH Main Campus <input checked="" type="checkbox"/> Middlefield <input checked="" type="checkbox"/> Off campus Types Offered: <input checked="" type="checkbox"/> In Person <input checked="" type="checkbox"/> Hybrid <input checked="" type="checkbox"/> Distance 3.
+Times offered: <input checked="" type="checkbox"/> Morning (6AM-12PM) <input checked="" type="checkbox"/> Afternoon (12PM-4PM) <input checked="" type="checkbox"/> Evening (4PM-10PM) Locations offered: <input checked="" type="checkbox"/> FH Main Campus <input checked="" type="checkbox"/> Middlefield <input checked="" type="checkbox"/> Off campus Types Offered: <input checked="" type="checkbox"/> In Person <input checked="" type="checkbox"/> Hybrid <input checked="" type="checkbox"/> Distance Status Offered: <input checked="" type="checkbox"/> Credit <input type="checkbox"/> Non-credit 3.
 List current positions and descriptions for all personnel in your area on the chart below (include position titles only, not individual names).
 Faculty Positions by Discipline Full-time Headcount Part-time Headcount Brief Description of duties Department Chair/Faculty 1 Coordinates curriculum, certifies substitutions, updates curriculum sheets, transfer and major requirements, and all other aspects teaching in all areas of business.
 Adjunct Faculty 0 8 Part time faculty- lecture in all areas of business.
-And currently volunteer to assist any of our students in developing basic skills, critical thinking skills, computational skills, and communication/leadership skills.
-Position Title 0 0 Position Title 0 0 Position Title 0 0 Position Title 0 0 Management and Classified Positions Full-time Headcount Part-time Headcount Brief Description of duties

-Position Title 0 0

-Position Title 0 0

-Position Title 0 0

-Position Title 0 0

-Student Worker Positions Hours per Week Months per Year Brief Description of duties
+Position Title 0 0 Position Title 0 0 Position Title 0 0 Position Title 0 0 Management and Classified Positions Full-time Headcount Part-time Headcount Brief Description of duties Position Title 0 0 Position Title 0 0 Position Title 0 0 Position Title 0 0 Student Worker Positions Hours per Months per Year Brief Description of duties

-Student Coordinators-Volunteer/Perkins Grant.
-120 9 Student Coordinator of the Foothill Entrepreneur Center.
-Runs the day to day operations of the Center

-Student Coordinators All Volunteer-student peer mentoring and tutoring.
-150 9 Student Coordinator of the Foothill Entrepreneur Center.
-Runs the day to day operations of the Center

-Position Title 0.00 0
+Position Title Week Student Coordinator 15 9 Student Coordinator of the Foothill Entrepreneur Center.
+Runs the day to day operations of the Center Student Coordinator 12 6 Student Coordinator of the Foothill Entrepreneur Center.
+Runs the day to day operations of the Center Position Title 0.00 0